 Additional requirements and recommendations for creating and presenting carve-out performance can be found in the Explanation of the Provisions in Section 3.

 ACA Compliance Group’s Crista Desrochers and Sonja Asllani discuss the key takeaways from the Explanation of Provisions from Sections 1 and 3 in this complimentary webcast.
 Don’t miss this opportunity to discover hidden requirements and hear explanations of how to effectively comply with the 2020 GIPS standards.

 ACA assists many firms in their efforts to claim compliance with the GIPS standards and ultimately become verified.
-If your firm is looking for more information into this effort, please contact Jamie Stewart.
+If your firm is looking for more information into this effort, please contact us below.

 About the Authors

 Douglas Finlay, CIPM, is a Director with ACA’s performance division.
 Douglas joined ACA in 2007 and has worked with over 50 clients including several asset owner clients.
 Douglas earned his B.A. in History from the University of the South (Sewanee).
 He also holds an MBA with a concentration in Finance from the University of Tennessee at Chattanooga, where he was awarded the John C. Stophel Distinguished Student Award.
 He is a member of CFA Institute and the CFA Society of East Tennessee.

 Sonja Asllani is a Principal Consultant with ACA’s performance division.
 She joined ACA’s Chattanooga, TN office in July 2015.
 Her primary responsibilities include managing client relationships and conducting GIPS compliance verifications, performance certifications, and focused review engagements.
 Sonja received her MBA from the University of Tennessee at Chattanooga in May 2015, where she was awarded the Master of Business Administration’s Outstanding Student Award.